Looking for support for your finance function? Book a time with an expert.

 • Inability to meet financial obligations

-• Limited capacity to handle unexpected expenses
+• Limited ability to cope with unexpected costs

-• Reduced flexibility to capitalize on opportunities
+• Loss of flexibility to seize opportunities

 • Capital tied up in unproductive assets

-• Potentially signaling inefficient operations to investors
+• Possibly indicating inefficient management to investors

 • Creating a false sense of security that can lead to operational complacency